nataiishaa/WardrobeWeatherApp/README.md

 # WardrobeWeatherApp
-Mobile application for providing recommendations for choosing clothes taking into account weather conditions»
+Mobile application for providing recommendations for choosing clothes taking into account weather conditions